Pukekohe Park Raceway: History

 The Raceway was opened in 1963 as a permanent track, replacing Ardmore Aedrorome as the host circuit of the New Zealand Grand Prix.
 Annually for several years, the mainly European based Grand Prix drivers such as Stirling Moss, Graham Hill, Jim Clark and Jackie Stewart, would head downunder for a relaxed Tasman Series during the European winter.

 For many years Pukekohe was the venue for New Zealand's premier production car race, the Benson and Hedges 500 mile race (later 1000 km) featuring drivers such as Peter Brock, Dick Johnson and Jim Richards.
 In 1996 the New Zealand Mobil Sprints held one round in Pukekohe.
 Pukekohe Park Raceway also held an annual round of the popular Australian V8 Supercar race from 2001 to 2007.
 However, the New Zealand round moved to Hamilton Street Circuit in 2008.
 On 5 July 2012, it was announced that V8 Supercars would return to the circuit in 2013 as part of a 5-year deal with the circuit operators following a series of upgrades to accommodate for the series' return.

 The changes to the track included a series of corners before the hairpin turn, meaning safer, slower races.
 The upgrades also included a new race control building, timing building and corporate viewing facility opposite the main grandstand as well as the addition of overhead pedestrian bridges.

 In the centre of the circuit there is a thoroughbred racing and training centre, which dictates the use of the site as it owned by Auckland Thoroughbred Racing (ATR).
 The club is host to 14 horse race meetings a year and is used six days a week as a stables and training facility.

 On 20 July 2022, ATR announced that it would cease hosting motorsport events on 3 April 2023, citing a desire to focus on its horse racing events and club facilities.
+However, in August 2025, it was announced that D1NZ would return there in February 2026, and it would be the last motorsport event in there.

 On 8 September 2022, iRacing announced that Pukekohe Park would be laser scanned and digitally preserved for sim racing after an online petition was launched.
 Over 7,000 digital signatures were collected and the petition gathered support from the "King of Pukekohe" Greg Murphy and three-time Supercars champion Scott McLaughlin, both former Supercars race winners at Pukekohe.